Mounjaro Side Effects

 • symptoms of a severe allergic reactions – breathing problems, swelling of the lips, tongue and/or throat, difficulty swallowing and fast heart beat

-If you have persistent but mild symptoms that are bothering you, speak with your doctor.
+If you have persistent but mild side effects that are bothering you, speak with your doctor.

 What makes Mounjaro side effects worse?

 Some side effects of Mounjaro are often made worse by not following these lifestyle changes.
-When taking Mounjaro it is important you try to follow your doctor’s advice about your personal nutrition and exercise.
-The effectiveness of Mounjaro will also be reduced.
+When taking Mounjaro, it is important to try and follow your doctor’s advice about your personal nutrition and exercise.
+The effectiveness of Mounjaro will also be reduced if you’re not following a proper plan.

 Two of the key things that will make side effects worse are fatty and greasy foods, and alcohol.